 Step 3: Write About Your Qualifications And Experience

 People are curious about your background and experience in your field, in addition to the value you provide.
+While writing your freelance profile, create a separate section of your detailed employment history to help clients know more about you.
 Be open to mentioning your qualifications, technical capabilities, and amount of years in the sector in your freelance profile.

 Demonstrate to potential clients that you’re competent, capable, and eager to take on their assignments.
 If you pass all the requirements, you’ll be shortlisted, putting you one step closer to the job!

 - Your job title is (e.g., senior graphic designer)

 - Years of experience in the field Specializations and/or areas of competence

 - Knowledge of the programme and technical skills